NickHodges/primedirective/README.md

 ## Purpose

-The purpose of this project is to illustrate both custom directives and custom validators
+The purpose of this project is to illustrate both custom directives and custom validators in Angular

+The current version supported is Angular 7.1.

 ## What It Does